Continue Reading Below

 “In his view, there’s a winner and a loser in every transaction and I think that’s a very simplistic approach to the world,” he said.

-Tuesday marked Bloomberg’s first visit to Iowa, an important primary state.
+Bloomberg made his first visit to Iowa at the end of last year, an important primary state.

 Bloomberg has said he will decide whether he would run for president by February 2019, according to The Associated Press.